 We all know that when you’re in the trenches with younger children, there are days you seriously wish you could actually blink your eyes and fast-forward through the long, challenging, labor-intensive, messy, emotional, exhausting days of child rearing.

-And yet, when your youngest reaches adulthood and you move into this new season of life, there is a strong draw to look back with longing for days-gone-by.
+However, when your youngest child reaches adulthood and you move into this new season of life, there is a strong draw to look back with longing for days-gone-by.
 I know I sure have!
 Oh what I wouldn’t give to snuggle my little girls while reading to them on the couch one more time!

 Satisfaction in a job well done